 EAM - Enterprise Asset Management

-Enterprise asset management (EAM) involves the management of the maintenance of physical assets of an organization throughout each asset's lifecycle.
-EAM system is used to plan, optimize, execute, and track the needed maintenance activities with the associated priorities, skills, materials, tools, and information.
+EAM (Enterprise asset management) involves the management of the maintenance of physical assets of an organization throughout each asset's lifecycle.
+EAM management system is used to plan, optimize, execute, and track the needed maintenance activities with the associated priorities, skills, materials, tools, and information.
 This covers the design, construction, commissioning, operations, maintenance and decommissioning or replacement of plant, equipment and facilities.

 "Enterprise" refers to the scope of the assets in an Enterprise across departments, locations, facilities and, potentially, supporting business functions eg; Finance & GL, Human Resources and Payroll.